kartalbas/ups-dhl-soap-shipment/README.md

 ## License

-This project is licensed under the Business Source License 1.1 (BSL 1.1).
+This project is licensed under the **Business Source License 1.1 (BSL 1.1)**.
+Under this license:

-See the [LICENSE](./LICENSE) file for details.
+- The source code is available for personal and non-commercial use.
+- Commercial use by companies requires a separate commercial license.
+- After a specified change date, the code will be made available under the Apache 2.0 License.

+For more details, refer to the [LICENSE](LICENSE) file.